warrensbox/falcon-form/README.md

 How does this work?
 Let us try to answer some of your questions.

 ### How about my privacy?
 We do not store any information.
-All contact form contents are forwarded as it is.
+All contact form contents are forwarded as is.

 ### How does this work?
 We use a serverless architecture.
 Form contents are send to AWS lambda and routed to AWS SES to forward your email.